 Appointments and Treatment

 Due to the huge numbers of referrals we deal with on a weekly basis we are unable to guarantee exactly which clinician you will see.
-Please be assured that all our specialist are world-class in their chosen speciality.
+Please be assured that all our specialists are world-class in their chosen speciality.

 - A letter from your vet if this has not previously been sent through.